Women's Ministry Staff

 Jefferson City, MO 65109-0914

-Our selection this year, as you may notice, is in conjunction with the theme for the year: the Jubilee of Hope!
+Our selection this year, as you may notice, is in conjunction with the theme for the year: Joy!

-Make sure to scroll down for the purchase links to our books!
+Make sure to scroll down for the links to our books at a discount as they become available!

 Join us for our Next Study!